-Licensing concerning the four licenses that are the subject matter of this appeal.
-Bin consideration must be given to the negative impact which such a development may have on the local economy.
+"The proposed aquaculture should have a positive effect on the economy of the local area", according to clause h) of each Determination of Aquaculture/ Foreshore Licensing concerning the five licenses that are the subject matter of this appeal.
+There is one job in question with this licence and at the moment it is questionable if this is an additional job.
+But consideration must be given to the negative impact which such a development may have on the local economy.

 Donegal is widely regarded as an area of outstanding natural beauty and is renowned for its long picturesque coastline, and unspoilt natural habitats.
 'The Beautiful Scenery' was the main reason cited by tourists for choosing to holiday in the county according to tourism studies.
 In one such study, 80% of respondents credited the 'Beautiful Scenery' as their primary reason for recommending the area.
-These figures therefore serve to highlight the significance of protecting and promoting the topography of the county in order to sustain and further develop the tourism sector here (Failte Ireland, (2013) Holidaymaker Study 2013 - Donegal).
+These figures therefore serve to highlight the significance of protecting and promoting the topography of the county in order to sustain and further develop the tourism sector here (Fáilte Ireland, (2013) Holidaymaker Study 2013 - Donegal).